KurtRudolph/phys212/Homework/homework_03_electric_flux_and_field_lines/homework_03_electric_flux_and_field_from_lines_of_charge.md

     = 1.89263 \times 10^8 \]

 ## 7)
-What is the total flux Φ that now passes through the cylindrical surface?
+What is the total flux \[\Phi\] that now passes through the cylindrical surface?
 Enter a positive number if the net flux leaves the cylinder and a negative number if the net flux enters the cylnder.